 I’ve seen a whole lot of justifications for not believing parents, but they mostly boil down to the same sort of condescending dismissal that Fudge gives Harry: you can’t be trusted because you’re “just” a parent, and you’re unbalanced by your emotions.
 (After all, vaccines “were investigated a long time ago and cleared,” right?
 Wrong.)
 There isn’t anything logical about that sort of dismissal.
 “Just a parent”?
 Seriously?
 Who knows your kid better than you do?
 I’m astounded at how often that criticism comes from another parent who should really know better.
 And where are people getting this idea that all these intelligent, educated, generous people are “unbalanced”?
 Why, it says so right there in the Daily Prophet! “ ‘Despite the fact that it’s one of the greatest health measures ever invented by man or woman, there seems to still be a small residue of humanity that objects to the very idea of immunization,’ says Dai Lloyd, a doctor in Wales. . . .”
 See?
 Vaccines are the best thing that ever happened to the world and all those parents who have concerns are just denying the obvious!

 Just like The Daily Prophet and the Ministry of Magic in The Order of the Phoenix, the mainstream media and the U.S. Department of Health and Human Services, most notably the CDC, collude to discredit and muzzle parents – and doctors – who dare to question any facet of our runaway vaccine program.
 And, damn, if it isn’t effective!
 If you so much as mention the words “autism” and “vaccines” in the same sentence, I guarantee someone will pipe up with some version of, “That doctor who said vaccines cause autism had his license taken away because he made it all up!”
 Have you ever noticed how shocked they are when you can tell them not only the name of the doctor they’re referring to (Andrew Wakefield), but what his paper really said, the actual charges that were made against him, the name of the journalist who made the original claims (Brian Deer – our version of Rita Skeeter, perhaps?), and chapter and verse on the reinstatement of his colleague Dr. John Walker-Smith when the charges against him were found to be baseless?
 That’s usually about the point when the people you’re talking to realize you know a whole lot more about the subject than they do.
-My favorite version was the time someone called Wakefield, “that doctor who said the mercury in vaccines caused autism,” when, of course, Wakefield’s paper was about finding the measles virus (from the MMR vaccine) in the guts of children with regressive autism.
+My favorite version was the time someone called Wakefield, “that doctor who said the mercury in vaccines caused autism,” when, of course, Wakefield’s paper was about kids with both regressive autism and severe bowel disease that began in many cases after vaccination with the MMR vaccine.
 The MMR does not contain, and never has contained, thimerosal as it is a live-virus vaccine.
 I don’t blame that guy, though, because I’m sure he got it from vaccine “experts” on television and in print who are just as confused.

 This past week I watched the smear machine in operation.
 Actress Jenny McCarthy, arguably the best-known autism parent in the country, was recently hired to replace Elisabeth Hasselbeck on the ABC talk show The View.
 Even the possibility of this was enough to provoke hysterical diatribes in a wide range of media outlets (detailed by Anne Dachel and Nancy Hokkanen).